Chart Color Schemes

 Greenacres features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 72.3% of all households, including 40.5% couples with children, 19.6% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 27.7%, with lone person households at 23.3% and group households comprising 4.4%.
+Non-family households account for the remaining 27.7%, with lone person households at 23.3% and group households comprising 4.4% of the total.
 The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households